 Our definition of robustness in Sec.~\ref{subsub:robust_defn} intentionally excludes adversarial conditions, where perturbations (i.\,e, typically interventions on $X$) are explicitly optimized to fool the model.
 We exclude this line of research for the following reasons.
 First, adversarial machine learning is already a widely-studied and important line of research and warrants a separate robustness review altogether.
 Several existing reviews already discuss this topic in great detail (see Section~\ref{sec:related_work}).

-Additionally, adversarial examples are \emph{explicitly constructed} (i.\,e, interventions on $X$ for digital attacks or $E$ for patch attacks) to manipulate deep learning model behavior whereas we aim to examine robustness in the context of alterations that occur naturally due to the sensor and/or natural environment and which are entirely independent of the deep learning model and computer vision task (i.\,e, direct samples from the tails of the distribution or those with simulated effects consistent with the tails corresponding to a causal intervention).
+Additionally, adversarial examples are \emph{explicitly constructed} (i.\,e, interventions on $X$ for digital attacks or $E$ for patch attacks) to manipulate deep learning model behavior whereas we aim to examine robustness in the context of alterations that occur naturally due to the natural environment and/or sensor and which are entirely independent of the deep learning model and computer vision task (i.\,e, direct samples from the data generating distribution or those with simulated effects consistent with a causal intervention).
 While adversarial examples still represent an important perspective on worst-case performance, recent results~\cite{laugros2019_are-adversarial} have raised questions about the strength of connections between robustness against synthesized adversarial examples and more naturally occurring corruptions.

-Furthermore, while adversarial machine learning research is able to provide more precise mathematical definitions and constraints for the perturbations, these constraints often do not translate to real-world scenarios.
+Furthermore, while adversarial machine learning research is able to provide more precise mathematical definitions for image perturbations, these constraints often do not translate to real-world scenarios.
 For instance, $L_p$-norm bounds $||\eta||_p \leq \epsilon$ are typical for constraining adversarial perturbations, yet common corruptions often trivially violate these bounds (e.\,g., salt-and-pepper noise - See Appendix \ref{app:lp_bounds}).
 As such, this complicates the ability to understand and generalize adversarial methods to more common scenarios and further demonstrates the arbitrary and overly-constrained nature of this perturbation-based definition.

-Lastly, unless a study under consideration explicitly evaluates on non-adversarial corruptions/ alterations, we can only speculate as to whether an adversarial-robustness tactic translates to non-adversarial conditions.
+Lastly, unless a study under consideration explicitly evaluates non-adversarial corruptions/ alterations, we can only speculate as to whether an adversarial-robustness tactic translates to non-adversarial conditions.
 As such, we focus explicitly on methods which directly address or evaluate on natural corruptions/perturbations (i.\,e, samples from the tails of the marginals of $E, S, R$) and exclude those with only an adversarial focus.